soduco/space_time_lpp/README.md

 on planar networks over time, as usually considered in history or archaeology, either by qualitative periods (e.g. 1820-1835 or the Augustan period) or by time steps (e.g. 1820 and 1835).
-In input, spatial data are considered in `sf` format and outputs are in `tidy` of `sf` formats to simplify the use of the package.
+In input, spatial data are considered in `sf` format and outputs are in `tidy` or `sf` formats to simplify the use of the package.
 However, main calculations, as distance matrices between points on network, are performed using `spatstat` package for its computational speed.